waiwera/waiwera/doc/user/setup_source_networks.rst

 The order of the inputs in a group is also usually arbitrary, but can be significant if for example progressive :ref:`group_scaling` is used.

+A source or group cannot belong to (i.e. be specified as an input for) more than one group.

 Example:

 .. code-block:: json